Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Introduction

 \subsection{Motivations of this work}

-This work provides the theoretical basis for the scaling laws of \cite{personnettaz2025damping}.
-The analysis extends beyond Earth’s configuration (a deep outer core with radii ratio $0.35$) to arbitrary layer geometries and distinct electrical properties in each domain.
-The problem reduces to a solid, possibly conducting sphere undergoing rapid, small-amplitude oscillations within a rotating, viscous, electrically conducting fluid-filled spherical shell bounded by a solid domain and subject to an imposed magnetic field.
-The oscillation amplitude $\epsilon_s$ is assumed to be the smallest spatial scale, smaller than both the inner-sphere radius and the gap width, corresponding to the high-Strouhal-number regime \citep{wang1965flow} relevant to planetary interiors, with typical amplitudes $1$--$5$~mm \citep{rosat2011review,coyette2014slichter}.
+\cite{personnettaz2026ohmic} revealed various regimes for an oscillating sphere, spanning parameter ranges described by distinct asymptotic theories.
+While these theories successfully capture their respective limits, the connections between the different regimes remain unclear.
+The aim of this work is to establish a general asymptotic description spanning these previously disconnected regimes.
+We therefore consider a solid conducting sphere undergoing rapid, small-amplitude oscillations within a rotating, viscous and electrically conducting fluid-filled spherical shell bounded by a solid exterior and permeated by an imposed magnetic field.
+The analysis is developed for arbitrary shell geometries and electromagnetic property contrasts between the three domains, encompassing Earth-like configurations ($a=0.35$) as a particular case.
+The oscillation amplitude $\epsilon_s$ is assumed to be the smallest length scale in the problem, smaller than both the sphere radius and the fluid gap width, corresponding to the high-Strouhal-number limit \citep{wang1965flow} relevant to planetary interiors, where typical amplitudes are only $1$--$5$~mm \citep{rosat2011review,coyette2014slichter}.

+The corresponding velocity scale is $\epsilon_s\omega_s$, so that the oscillatory Reynolds number would be $\epsilon_s\omega_s a_s/\nu $.
+Because $\epsilon_s\ll a_s$, the present study is restricted to regimes where nonlinear advection remains asymptotically negligible.
+Consequently, the oscillation amplitude only controls the validity of the linear approximation, whereas the flow structure is governed by the competition between oscillation and diffusion.
+This balance introduces the viscous and magnetic skin depth ratios $L_\nu/a_s$ and $L_\eta/a_s$, rather than Reynolds or magnetic Reynolds numbers, as the natural length scales of the problem.
+The Womersley number $\mathrm{Wo}=a_s \sqrt{2}/L_\nu$ is also used to quantify oscillatory viscous effects in linear-response problems.

 Planetary liquid layers span depths ranging from shallow subsurface oceans (kilometres) to deep molten cores (thousands of kilometres).
-Bounding effects are conveniently characterised by the inner-to-outer radius ratio $a$ (figure~\ref{fig:planets}a), whose wide range leads to diverse confinement regimes, particularly pronounced in Mercury’s core and icy-moon oceans, motivating extensions beyond unbounded models \cite[e.g.][BG95 hereafter]{buffett1995magnetic}.
+Bounding effects are conveniently characterised by the inner-to-outer radius ratio $a$ (figure~\ref{fig:planets}a), whose wide range leads to diverse confinement regimes, particularly pronounced in icy-moon oceans, motivating extensions beyond unbounded models \cite[e.g.][BG95 hereafter]{buffett1995magnetic}.
 The viscous and magnetic skin depths, based on their respective diffusivities and oscillation or rotation timescales, remain larger than $\epsilon_s$ but smaller than both the inner radius $a_s$ and the gap $D=a_m-a_s$.
-For deep liquid cores, the hierarchy (notations of table~\ref{tab:mainTheoryContributions}) is
+For deep liquid cores, the hierarchy is (notations of table~\ref{tab:mainTheoryContributions})